UMM-CSci-3601/intro-to-git/README.md

 _many_ features `git` provides, and there are a _lot_ of on-line resources that can provide additional information.

-Some that you might want to look at right away to help you get up to speed on `git` and its friends include:
+Below are some resources that you might want to look at right away to help you get up to speed on `git` and its
+friends:

 * A few of the _many_ GitHub tutorials and docs.
 There are a _lot_ more than just these, but these are short and pretty easy to spin through, and cover the key concepts we’ll need at the beginning of the semester.